-- Describe three belt selection considerations. - Describe belt drive advantages and disadvantages. - Explain belt tensioning.
+- □ State the purpose of belt drives. - Describe three belt selection considerations. - Describe belt drive advantages and disadvantages. - □ Explain belt tensioning.

-Belt Drives II
+Belt Drives II Module #MEC1004

 There are many types of belts that are used in both industrial and commercial applications.
 One widely used design is the V-belt, which is commonly found in high performance engines.